dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## What profiling measures

-* page generation time, CPU + memory info
-* blocking operations: SQL + external requests
+* Time spent
+* Resource usage: CPU, memory, DB, network, I/O
+* Hooks into PHP engine, instruments each function call
-* what part of your PHP code is slowing things down
+  * Finds what parts of your PHP code are slowing things down

 --end--

 ## Why it matters for Drupal

-* Drupal core is not exactly lightweight, contrib varies, custom + legacy code
+* Even if core is usually fast, contrib varies, custom + legacy code
 * Why Varnish isn't enough
 * We deal with many projects, working on slow ones makes us sad
   * Example scenario of Drupal slowness